United Kingdom-Bristol: Construction work for university buildings

 4) Responses to the ITT will be evaluated to determine the most economically advantageous tender, based on the award criteria set out in the ITT.

-The University is currently progressing detailed design and intends to issue invitations to tender following completion of RIBA Stage 4 in October 2019, to those suppliers shortlisted following this PQQ stage.
+The University is currently progressing detailed design and intends to issue invitations to tender following completion of RIBA stage 4 in early September 2019, to those suppliers shortlisted following this PQQ stage.

 Section III: Legal, economic, financial and technical information

-Contractors must demonstrate prior experience of successfully delivering similar facilities.
+Contractors must demonstrate prior experience of successfully delivering similar facilities, including experience around specialist ground works, as set out in the procurement documents.

 Section IV: Procedure